Apple Cinnamon Conserve (No Sugar)

 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your Apple Cinnamon Conserve has completed processing, space the jars about an inch apart on a cloth on the counter for 24 hours to cool and completely seal.
+Once your Apple Cinnamon Conserve has completed processing, space the jars about an inch apart on a heat resistant surface for 24 hours to cool and completely seal.

 Remove the ring and wash off the jar paying particular attention to the threads.